meluso/UMich_Dissertation_Template/README.md

 The easiest way to use it is through the corresponding [Overleaf Template](https://www.overleaf.com/latex/templates/university-of-michigan-dissertation-template-unofficial/tpnjzndnrzmf) by clicking "Open as Template."
 Otherwise, you can download the files to your computer and upload them to [Overleaf.com](https://www.overleaf.com) or compile locally if you prefer.
 If you have a paid or group membership on Overleaf, you can [import your cloned version directly](https://www.overleaf.com/learn/how-to/How_do_I_push_a_new_project_to_Overleaf_via_git%3F), although it's less-direct than the title would suggest.

 If you're interested in helping us make this the best it can be, please don't hesitate to reach out.
 We're always happy to discuss ways to improve the template.

+NOTE: I'm aware that a recent update to the [Formatting Guidelines](https://rackham.umich.edu/navigating-your-degree/formatting-guidelines/) may requires some updates.
+If you find something that doesn't match the requirements, let me know (or esepcially offer a fix!!) and I'll get to it as soon as possible.
+Thank you!